dacarneiro/neru-sms-api-proxy/README.md

 ### TODO UPDATE `EXTERNAL_SERVER`

 Neru acts as a Proxy.
-When you make an outbound SMS via `node ./sendSMS/send-sms-axios.js` a request is made to the Neru `/sms/json` endpoint.
+When you make an outbound SMS via `node ./externalServer/send-sms-axios.js` a request is made to the Neru `/sms/json` endpoint.
 Inside there a subsequent request is made to vonage `https://rest.nexmo.com/sms/json`.
 Only if the message is successfully sent to Vonage will the `cient_ref` be saved.

-Note: Edit the `EXTERNAL_SERVER` to reflect your server that handles DLR and Inbound.
+Note: Edit the `EXTERNAL_SERVER` variable at `index.js` file to reflect your NGROK URL that receives DLR and Inbound.
-Please see `./sendSMS/server.js` for example.
-Run `nodemon ./sendSMS/server.js` when testing.
+Please see `./externalServer/server.js` for example.
+Run `nodemon ./externalServer/server.js` when testing.

 ```js
 const EXTERNAL_SERVER = 'http://kittphi.ngrok.io/from-inbound';